JamesTammila/JamesTammila/README.md

 <br>

 **Description:** &nbsp; The second version of Pinnit, rebranded to DewDrop and rewritten in Flutter.
+Around 50 active users between pre-alpha and beta phases.

 <br>